 She is in post-production on a feature documentary 'We Are in Darkness' about the empowerment of women in Nepal following the earthquake, which will premiere in 2019.

 Kim is currently in rewrites for her debut narrative feature film 'Cherry', a female cricket coming of age story, which was a recent semi-finalist for the Outfest Screenwriting Lab in Los Angeles.

-She teaches various aspects of filmmaking at the Academy of Film, Theatre & Television and mentors in filmmaking at Pymble Ladies College where her students were finalists in Trop Jnr in 2017 and 2018.
+She is passionate about supporting emerging filmmakers and teaches various aspects of filmmaking at the Academy of Film, Theatre & Television and mentors in filmmaking at Pymble Ladies College where her students were finalists in Trop Jnr in 2017 and 2018.

 She can be contacted at: